 Why do we need BEST?

 Faculty, staff, and students are often among the first to notice when a student is showing signs of distress (e.g., withdrawal, agitation, change in personal communication) or behaving in a disruptive or dangerous manner.
 Disruption of academic progress, personal relationships, and daily behavior may also be signs that a person needs help.
 In order to help maintain safety and civility on campus, BEST identifies, responds with, and monitors appropriate intervention when individual behavior causes concern to other members of the campus community.

 What do you report to BEST?

 Anything that worries you might prompt you to make a report.
 Examples include but are not limited to extreme rudeness, erratic or disruptive behavior, written work with troubling themes or references, and actions that cause an alarm or call into question the safety of the student or others.
 Contact the chair of BEST, Moraima Burgos, by e-mail or phone, 718.951.5352, to discuss the best course of action if you are not sure what to do.

 How do I make a report to BEST?

 To report a concern to BEST, please complete a Student Behavior Form (pdf).
 The form will require a narrative of the behavior of concern you have witnessed.
-You can also contact the BEST chair, Moraima Cunningham, by e-mail or phone, 718.951.5352, if you wish to discuss your concern prior to submitting a report.
+You can also contact the BEST chair, Moraima Burgos, by e-mail or phone, 718.951.5352, if you wish to discuss your concern prior to submitting a report.

 Will I be contacted if I submit a concern?

 A member of BEST may contact you if additional information is needed.

 Once BEST receives a report, the team will attempt to gather more information from faculty, staff, or other students.
 A determination is then made as to the need for support services and/or additional interventions (e.g., disciplinary, medical withdrawal, etc.).